rhaz96/Case-Study-1/CaseStudy1MarkV1.md

 # IBU's have a high rate of missing data which may effect analyses of these data points
 ```

-## Summary of Brewery data
-The Top 5 States for number of breweries are:
-Colorado = 42,  California=  39, Michigan= 32, Oregon= 29, Texas= 28
-States with only 1 craft brewery are:
-District of Columbia, North Dakota, South Dakota, and West Virginia
-There are 2410 unique craft beers brewed across the US
-The Top 5 States for number of unique beers brewed are:
-Colorado= 265, California= 183, Michigan= 162, Indiana=139, Texas= 130
-The lowest 5 States for number of unique beers brewed are:
-Tennessee= 6, Arizona=5, North Dakota=3, Delaware=2, West Virginia=2

-## Are there regional differences in beer characteristics
+### Regional differences in beer characteristics
-Median Alcohol by Volume (ABV) and median International Bitterness Unit (IBU) inform about the average characteristics of craft beers
-What is the distribution of ABV and IBU and what does that tell us about beer brewing in the US market
+Median Alcohol by Volume (ABV) and median International Bitterness Unit (IBU) can inform market researchers about the characteristics of craft beers and the the nature of beer brewing in the US market.
-What is the median ABV for each state?
-What is the median IBU for each state?

 ```r
 knitr::opts_chunk$set(echo = TRUE)